pradeepcep/qwaver/README.md

 * list users in an organization
 * automatically add a limit to every query
 * pretty API urls: qwaver.io/api/org-slug/query-name-slug
+* version numbers in queries; saved also in results
+* make row limit in returned results changeable in settings

 ### General improvements
 If you see any ways that the app could be improved in these ways, let's work on it!